 - April 21, 2016

 It’s easy to become complacent in habits as typical as routine oral hygiene, and that’s what we want to talk about today.
-Our Shorewood dental team knows all about maximizing your oral care routine – some of these tips might even surprise you!
+If you’re looking for a good dentist near Joliet, our team knows all about maximizing your daily oral care routine – some of these tips might even surprise you!

 Better Brushing: It’s A Bargain!